getredash/website/src/pages/kb/user-guide/visualizations/visualizations-how-to.md

 ### Downloading A Visualization as an Image File

-You can also download a local image file go ahead of your visualization by hovering over the top right area of the visualization and clicking the camera icon.
-It will be downloaded to your device.
+For chart visualizations, you can also download a local image file.
+Just hover your mouse near the top right area of the visualization and click the camera icon that appears.
+A PNG will be downloaded to your device.

 <img src="/assets/images/docs/gitbook/download_viz.png" width="60%">